 Every time I hear of someone quitting their job, I'm happy for them.
 But at the same time, I also liken it to a baby panda dying in the woods.
 Leaving so much potential money on the table is a travesty because of ignorance, fear of confrontation, or not knowing your worth.
 I want to change this.

-1) The third edition expands the ebook from 150 to over 180 pages.
-We’ve added three new chapters bringing the ebook’s total to 20 chapters.
-In addition, we’ve added a useful worksheet and checklist to go through to help guide you step-by-step through the severance negotiation process.
+1) The latest edition expands the ebook to over 200 pages.
+We've added new chapters, a useful worksheet, and a step-by-step checklist to help guide you through the severance negotiation process.

-2) Thanks to continuous feedback from readers, we’ve been able to add new real-life case studies in the third edition to demonstrate just how beneficial it can be to negotiate a severance.
+2) Thanks to continuous feedback from readers, we've been able to add new real-life case studies in the latest edition to demonstrate just how beneficial it can be to negotiate a severance.
+We've included more severance negotiation success stories from a wide range of industries and packages.

-To help celebrate the launch of the third edition, one of our readers, Mark, wanted to share his story of how negotiating a severance changed his family’s life for the better.
+To help celebrate the recent launch, one of our readers, Mark, wanted to share his story of how negotiating a severance changed his family's life for the better.
 His is a case study for working parents who want to be stay at home parents.
+Mark's example is a true severance negotiation success story.

 I've also created a $10 discount code “saveten” for anybody interested.